manaswinimethari/Secure-Access-Control-System-with-Multi-Level-authentication-/README.md

 ![Status](https://img.shields.io/badge/STATUS-COMPLETED-4CAF50?style=for-the-badge)

+The Secure Access Control System with Multi-Level Authentication is an embedded security solution designed to provide enhanced protection against unauthorized access.
+The system uses three levels of authentication: User ID verification, password authentication, and fingerprint verification.
+It is built around the LPC2148 microcontroller, which manages user credentials, biometric authentication, and door control operations.

 ## 📖 overview

 The Secure Access Control System with Multi-Level Authentication is an embedded security solution developed using the LPC2148 ARM7 Microcontroller.
 The system provides enhanced protection by verifying users through three authentication levels: User ID, Password, and Fingerprint.
 Only when all verification stages are successful is access granted.
 This approach significantly improves security, reliability, and user authentication accuracy compared to conventional single-level access systems.